 Remember how critical the shopping experience is to sales and customer retention?
 This is crucial stuff.
 72% of customers claim they have a better shopping experience when a store associate uses a mobile device to access product information or inventory and nearly 50% say that a store associate who can suggest products based on a quick search of their purchase history would bring them back to that store.

 Imagine leveraging that kind of associate knowledge!
 Imagine the sales that could result.
-Imagine being one of the retailers to thrive during the apocalypse.
+Imagine being one of the retailers to flourish while others fail.